KingoftheNight/RPCT/README.md

 python RPCT_linux.py extract input_folder_name -raa raac_book_name -o out_folder -l windows_size -r self_raa_code

 # optional arguments:
-#   -raa  raac book saved in raacDB folder in rpct, you can not use this parameter and -r together.
+#   -raa  raac book saved in raacDB folder in rpct, and you can not use this parameter and -r together.
 #   -o    if you choose the parameter -raa, you should input a folder name, and if you choose the parameter -r, you should input a file name
 #   -r    self_raa_code format should contain all amino acid types, and be separated by '-', for example: LVIMC-AGST-PHC-FYW-EDNQ-KR
 ```